ClayBattle/Noogle/README.md

 ### other:
 2. looking into how templates work
 3. more secure token storage
-4. restrict token perms (noogle shouldnt be able to delete)
+4. restrict token perms (noogle shouldnt be able to delete. see add and remove scopes)